 Students must have completed grades: 5 or 6

-Session 2: Collegeville, San Rafael, New York
+Session 2: Collegeville, San Rafael, Alexandria, New York, West L.A.

 Folktales, myths, and legends give us tales of heroes and villains.
 For centuries, poets and storytellers have used larger-than-life characters to depict human struggles and triumphs.
 What can we learn about ourselves from these extraordinary characters?